When is Emma Raducanu playing her next match at Wimbledon?

 Next up for Raducanu is a clash with world No 1 Sabalenka, so a tough test awaits.

-See below for the order of play for day 4 at Wimbledon
+See below for the order of play for day five at Wimbledon

 When is Emma Raducanu playing?

-Raducanu’s next match will take place on Friday 4 July, and she is expected to play on Centre Court or No 1 Court, as she faces top seed Sabalenka.
-Timings for Friday’s matches will emerge on Thursday.
+Raducanu’s next outing will take place on Friday 4 July and will be the third match on Centre Court as she faces top seed Sabalenka.
+With the action on Centre Court beginning at 1:30pm BST, Raducanu can be expected to take to the court at approximately 5pm.

 Court 12